Profit definitions

 In takeover processes there is often a lack of clarity about the concept of 'profit'.
 Buyer and seller both think they have a clear picture, but in practice they do not always agree.
 Strange perhaps, but different parties appear to have their own understanding of it.
 The answer to the question "what is the profit" depends on who is asked this question.
 Hence the famous saying that profit is 'an opinion'.

-Profit and web store value
+Profit and online business value

 This article will elaborate on how best to approach earnings in an acquisition setting.
 This will be done on the basis of the three main sources of disagreement: firstly, the definition of profit, secondly, normalizations and thirdly, entrepreneurial remuneration.